PTZOptics Epiphan Integration Videos

 3. FIND THE CAMERA’S IP ADDRESS

-Now, set the camera to use DHCP.
-You can do this using the camera’s IR remote control using the code #*4.
-Now, reveal the camera’s IP address using *#4 on the remote.
+Set the camera to use DHCP.
+Do this using the camera’s IR remote control and the code #*4.
+Reveal the camera’s IP address using *#4 on the remote.

 4. ADJUST THE NETWORK SETTINGS FOR THE CAMERA